Back to blog

 Conclusion

-International students should ideally start planning 6 to 12 months in advance.
+International students should ideally start planning 6 to 12 months ahead so every step is done on time.

 Share